Security Policy Security Policy

 3. 3.
 Range of Application

-2. (2) Directors and employees of external contractors
+2. (2) Directors and employees of external contractors (Including part-time and temporary staff)

 Basic Information Security Policy